Notes From the Small Pond: Nikolaos

 “My dad will come,” the boy says.
 “He’ll wake up and think you’re a robber.”

-The old man puts his thick hand on the boy’s blonde head.
+The old man puts his thick hand on the boy’s blond head.

 “Your dad can’t hear a thing.”